 House cleaners who own their own business can earn $50 – $90 an hour depending on where they live.
 Some also choose to charge by the size and condition of the house.

 As a photographer, you’ll take pictures for people who want to capture special moments in their lives, such as weddings and family reunions.
-You can also sell your photos online as stock photos, so we bloggers or other companies can use them!
+You can also sell your photos online as stock photos, so bloggers (like us!) or other companies can use them.

 You’ll need experience taking and editing photos and an excellent understanding of how lighting and angles affect the quality of your images.